 We then must look for a bike tachometer capable of holding the 200 km/h, or even more than 330 km/h for the TGV friends!

 A reed sensor is fixed on the bike’s fork.
 Opposite, on a wheel spoke is attached a magnet that will actuate the reed at each turn.
-The receiver attached to the handlebar will simply count the received pulses and translate them, through a microcontroller, into information of distance traveled and speed.
-But, to do this, it needs an indispensable information: the distance traveled per wheel revolution.
+The receiver attached to the handlebar will simply count the received pulses and translate them, through a microcontroller, into information of distance travelled and speed.
+But, to do this, it needs an indispensable information: the distance travelled per wheel revolution.

 I first bought a wireless model, the cheapest possible of course (SSIGMA BC 8.12 ATS wireless), thinking to hold the display in hand while the transmitter placed on a wagon would circulate.
 But I quickly realized that, in order to operate, these two elements had to be aligned in a very particular way, as indicated in the notice.
 What was possible on a bicycle fork was not on a train layout!
 So, I mounted it on my old bike, and I bought the wired model (SIGMA BC 8.12 wired).